worktheclock/replit.github.io/tutorials/02-managing-files-using-repl-it.md

 If you followed along, you'll already have your own version of the repl to extend.
 If not, start from ours.
 Fork it from the embed below.

-<iframe height="400px" width="100%" src="https://repl.it/@GarethDwyer1/cwr-02-weather-report?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@GarethDwyer1/cwr-02-weather-report?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Where next?

 That's it for our weather reporting project.
-You learned how to work with files in Python and Repl.it, including different modes (read, write, or append) in which files can be opened.
+You learned how to work with files in Python and Replit, including different modes (read, write, or append) in which files can be opened.

 You also worked with an external library, `requests`, for fetching data over the internet.
 This module is not actually part of Python, and in the next article you'll learn more about how to manage external modules or dependencies.